Our programme of Trust New Art exhibitions and events

 The Vanity of Small Differences

-Croome’s recently restored tapestry room hangs empty; the original tapestries are now in the Met, in New York.
-This summer, Croome hosts Grayson Perry’s series of six large-scale tapestries which resonate with the ideas of taste and class explored at Croome.
+This summer Croome hosts Grayson Perry’s series of six large-scale tapestries which resonate with the ideas of taste and class explored at Croome.

 Loan from Arts Council Collection, Southbank Centre, London and British Council.
 Gift of the artist and Victoria Miro Gallery with the support of Channel 4 Television, the Art Fund and Sfumato Foundation with additional support from Alix Partners.